Skip to content

 Source Tracing Accuracy

-The 16D identity component achieves over 95% recovery accuracy after various forgery attacks, validating the effectiveness of the robustness design for the ID component.
+The 16D ID recovery accuracy remains above 95% after various forgery attacks, proving the robustness of the identity component.

 Ablation Study